covid-visualizer/alpha/README.md

 ### Defining new parameters

-If you want to add a new parameter to the spreadsheet and to the software, you must pre-define it in the code by adding its full name to the other "keys" in `County.legal_keys`
+If you want to add a new parameter to the spreadsheet and to the software, you must pre-define it in the Python code by adding its full name to the other "keys" in `County.legal_keys`

 A parameter's "full name" includes one or two terminal characters that specifies the parameter's data-type:
 * `#` = integer